 While the majority of students' health issues can be met by Elms Health Center, there are times when outside specialists or additional consultation is warranted.
 At such times, the Student Health Insurance Plan sponsored by Elms College provides coverage worldwide and allows students to seek care from any licensed provider.
 Students also have access to a nationwide preferred provider network, as well as a national network of member pharmacies.

 The plan provides coverage for expenses relating to injury or sickness including diagnostic testing, lab and x-ray services, doctor visits and prescription drugs.

-ALL NEW STUDENTS FOR THE SPRING TERM 2018 MUST record their medical insurance information by visiting www.universityhealthplans.com.
+ALL RETURNINAG AND NEW STUDENTS FOR THE FALL TERM 2018 MUST record their medical insurance information by visiting www.universityhealthplans.com.
 You must let us know if you are enrolling in the Student Health Insurance Plan offered by Elms College or if you prefer to waive this plan.
-ALL STUDENTS must record their choice on-line in order to ensure your Spring Term bill accurately reflects your choice, and those enrolling in the Elms plan have their medical ID cards as early as possible.
+ALL STUDENTS must record their choice on-line in order to ensure your Fall Term bill accurately reflects your choice, and those enrolling in the Elms plan have their medical ID cards as early as possible.
 It is your responsibility to carefully compare your current insurance plan with that offered by Elms College to ensure the coverage is truly comparable.
 If you do not have comparable health insurance or do not complete the online waiver by the deadline, you will be required to purchase the Student Health Insurance Plan and will be automatically enrolled; refunds will not be given.

 We encourage you to read the information provided and take the time to make an informed decision regarding your health coverage.
 It is the student’s responsibility to review the details of the Student Health Insurance Plan thoroughly.
 Elms College is not responsible for expenses incurred after benefits have been paid.
 In addition, we highly recommend that the student obtain a verification of benefits before any procedure or surgery is performed.